 - Current Motor Dealers Licence

 If an application is approved, the Department of Transport will contact you to arrange for payment of the appropriate fees.

 Fees can be paid when collecting the trade plates at the nominated Driver and Vehicle Services centre or regional agent.

 Payment of fees should not be submitted with the written application.

 Trade plates fees (Motor Vehicle Dealers)

-Western Australian trade plates are valid for use within WA only.
+WA trade plates are valid for use within Western Australia only.

-Trade plates issued in other Australian jurisdiction may be recognised in WA if the plates are issued as a licence (rather than a permit).
-Please contact us to confirm whether your interstate trade plates may be used here.
+Trade plates issued in other Australian jurisdictions may be recognised in WA if the plates are issued as a licence, rather than a permit.
+Please contact us to confirm whether your interstate trade plates can be used here.